willwin4sure/vault/💻Programming/Rust/Ownership.md

 So why in our original code with integers did we not have to call `clone`, yet `x` is still valid and wasn't moved into `y`?

 We are fine with this behavior because `x` is stack-allocated and copying it is inexpensive.
-The reason this happens is because Rust has a special annotation called the `Copy` ==trait==, which can be placed on a type to indicate that variables of that type do not move, but are rather trivially copied.
+The reason this happens is because Rust has a special annotation called the `Copy` [[Traits|trait]], which can be placed on a type to indicate that variables of that type do not move, but are rather trivially copied.

-Note that a type cannot be annotated with `Copy` if the type, or any of its parts, has implemented the `Drop` trait.
+Note that a type cannot be annotated with `Copy` if the type, or any of its parts, has implemented the `Drop` [[Traits|trait]].
 This is to prevent double freeing.

 > [!example]
 > Some types that implement `Copy` include: all [[Common Programming Concepts#Scalar Types|scalar types]] and [[Common Programming Concepts#Compound Types|tuples]] that only contain types that also implement `Copy`.